tikv/rfcs/text/0113-keyspace-level-gc.md

 TiKV support keyspace level GC.

-## Concepts of GC management type:
+## Concepts of GC management type

 1. Global GC:
    - Represents the previous default GC logic; there is a TiDB calculate the global GC safe point for the whole cluster.
    - The default GC management type for keyspace is Global GC.
 2. Keyspace level GC: